MusaOzcetin/IPE/admission_wizard_logic.md

 ## Fallback

 If the information remains unclear after all reasonable follow-ups, or if no specific information is found, output the following message verbatim:
    - "🧙 I apologize that the necessary information could not be clarified through existing resources.
-For direct assistance with general inquiries about eligibility or application procedures, the Student Information Service offers personal support: https://www.tu.berlin/en/studienberatung/studieninfoservice"
+For direct assistance with general inquiries about admissions or application procedures, the Student Information Service offers personal support: https://www.tu.berlin/en/studienberatung/studieninfoservice"

 ---